Close the Gaps: A Learning-while-Doing Algorithm for a Class of Single-Product Revenue Management Problems: Lower Bound Example

 Now we combine Lemma \ref{lem:learningiscostly} and \ref{lem:notlearningiscostly}.
 By picking $z$ in Lemma \ref{lem:learningiscostly} to be $z_1^n$ and add (\ref{learningiscostly}) and (\ref{notlearningiscostely}) together, we have:

 The last inequality is because for any number $w>0$, $w + e^{-w} \ge 1$.
-Therefore, we have shown that for any $n$, no matter what policy is used, we always have and Proposition \ref{pro:lowerbound} is proved.\\
+Therefore, for any admissible pricing policy $\pi$ and any $n$, and Theorem \ref{pro:lowerbound} is proved.\\

-{ \bf Remark.} Our proof is similar to the proof of the corresponding worst case examples in \cite{besbes} and \cite{rusmevichientong}, but different in several ways.
-First, in \cite{besbes}, they considered only finite possible prices (though their proof is for a high-dimensional case, for the sake of comparison, here we compare our proposition with theirs in the one dimensional case).
+{ \bf Remark.} Our proof is similar to the proof of the corresponding worst case examples in \cite{besbes} and \cite{broder}, but different in several ways.
+First, in \cite{besbes}, they considered only a finite number of possible prices (though their proof is for a high-dimensional case, for the sake of comparison, here we compare our theorem with theirs in the one dimensional case).
 In our case, a continuous interval of prices is allowed.
 Therefore, the admissible policy in our case is much larger.
 And the K-L divergence function is thus slightly more sophisticated than the one used in their proof.
-In fact, the structure of our proof more closely resembles the one in \cite{rusmevichientong} where they consider a worst-case example for a general parametric choice model.
+In fact, the structure of our proof more closely resembles the one in \cite{broder} where they consider a worst-case example for a general parametric choice model.
 However, in their model, the time is discrete.
 Therefore, a discrete version of the K-L divergence is used and the analysis is based on the sum of the errors of different steps.
-In some sense, our analysis can be viewed as a continuous-case extension of the proof in \cite{rusmevichientong}.
+Our analysis can be viewed as a continuous-time extension of the proof in \cite{broder}.